reubenharry/website/content/blog/languagemodels.md

 ![](/img/narcissus2.jpg)

-What it has to do with it is the foundational premise of so-called classical AI that human language is not fundamentally unlike a programming language.
+What it has to do with it is the foundational premise of what is often called classical AI, which is that human language is not fundamentally unlike a programming language.
 In a programming language, the form is a series of characters.
 Likewise the form is a series of characters (or often an acoustic signal) in a human language.

 In programming languages, the content - what the program is about - is the world of numbers, functions and data, like the state of the chessboard.